 Is the radiation from a multigated acquisition (MUGA) scan dangerous?

-My ejection fraction has dropped from 65 to 60 percent on echocardiograms performed while I am
+My ejection fraction has dropped from 65 to 60 percent on echocardiograms performed while I am receiving treatment for my breast cancer.
+Does that mean my heart is getting weaker?

 Does chemotherapy affect the heart?